trey-hakanson-skydio/skyegress/README.md

   --track-name demo
 ```

+## Notes

+- If a crash occurs within gortsplib, its probably because we're trying to work with an invalid media.
+Be sure to use the media off the context; things are keyed by pointer references, not hash/media UUID, so it needs to be the same object

 ## Questions

+- We shouldn't actually need to use the RTSP client
 - Does it make more sense to create an egress component that joins the room and feeds packets into a gortsplib client, and then still run rtsp simple server?